Joshcraft2002/joshs-scrolls-of-mending/README.md

 Open the latest version in the releases tab on the right.
 Download the resource pack and place it in your `resourcepacks` folder, then download the datapack and place it in the `datapacks` folder of your world or server.

-If you want to easily merge datapacks and resourcepacks together, you can use [weld](https://weld.smithed.dev/) (some packs may not be compatible with others, but Scrolls of Mending follows smithed's conventions for better compatibility with other packs)
+If you want to easily merge datapacks and resourcepacks together, you can use [weld](https://weld.smithed.dev/) (some packs may not be compatible with others, but Scrolls of Mending follows Smithed's conventions for better compatibility with other packs)

 To uninstall the datapack, run this command: `/function jmsm:uninstall`